ningpang/ningpang.github.io/_pages/about.md

 - 2023: **Outstanding Master's Thesis** Award of Hunan Province .

 - 2022: Postgraduate Scientific Research Innovation Project of Hunan Province: Research on Knowledge Acquisition and Representation in Dynamic Environments.

+- 2020: The **First Place** of 2020 Language and Intelligence Challenge.

 - 2020: **Best Student Paper** Award of the 13th KSEM Conference.